Main Points

 I saw the trauma effect of war videos in my living room this week.

-A young woman I know well looked pale with shell-shocked eyes, as if all familiar feeling were wiped off her face and out of her soul.
+A young woman I know well looked pale with shell-shocked eyes, as if all familiar feelings were wiped off her face and out of her soul.
 She could only talk about the atrocities in Israel.
-Instagram is part of her daily life with friends and followers sharing stories of campus life, dates, trips, clothes, parties, and selfies.
+Instagram is part of her daily life, with friends and followers sharing stories of campus life, dates, trips, clothes, parties, and selfies.

 Trauma danger